alx-askw/music-interface/bugs.md

 - DEPRECATED add error handling to image writing https://www.electronjs.org/docs/latest/tutorial/application-debugging
 - Potential bug with adding more than one LRC file to an MP3.
 Check it out as it might only be potential
+- Dynamically find port, just incase 3000 is being used. maybe add 1 each time

+things to consider:
+  - Not bugs, just notes!
+  - Does the main process and server process need to be separate:
+    - Or does more of the functionality need to be in the main process - though MOST functionality in that file is for routes and HTTP REQS:
+      - LRC object maker could be in the main process?
+    - Or does the main.js file just deal with initial rendering plus thumbar?